v2812ic/BroydenSmagorinsky/README.md

 - **Non-convergent cell size / timestep combination:**
   - Make sure your cell size and timestep are selected to ensure convergence and stability.

+---

+## Outputs

+The program automatically generates a folder with the following information:
+   - The evolution of the error with respect to the reference case.
+   - The evolution of the gradient norm.
+   - The evolution of the Smagorinsky constant.
+   - The final velocity map at y = 0.5.
+   - A map with all the run velocity profiles at y = 0.5 compared to the reference case.

+---

+## Disclaimer

+The code is still under construction and changes and improvements may happen.